 Does your skin get inflamed and irritated easily?
 Are you prone to rashes when you use products that are heavily fragranced?
-If your answer is yes to either or both of these questions than it is very likely you have sensitive skin.
+If your answer is yes to either or both of these questions than it is very likely you’re experiencing symptoms of sensitive skin.
 If you are constantly trying to find laundry soap or shower soap that does not annoy your skin, then it is very likely you have sensitive skin.

 Sensitive Skin is Common